 - Create video recordings of lectures.
 Though video recordings usually take more time and effort, and require either a webcam or digital video camera, programs like D2L Capture can greatly reduce the effort necessary to produce a video lecture.

-- Assign additional readings.
-Use News announcements and/or a document in D2L.
+- Assign additional readings, using Announcements and/or documents in D2L.

-- If students do not have sufficient access to materials from their course materials, instructors can take advantage of e-Reserves at LSCS Libraries.
+- If students do not have sufficient access to courses materials, instructors can take advantage of e-Reserves at LSCS Libraries.

 Homework Submissions and Exam Alternatives

-- Have students submit assignments using the D2L Dropbox for instructor review.
-Although students can't view each other's work using this method, instructors can pull submitted assignments from the Dropbox area and publish them in the course for all students to view if desired.
+- Have students submit assignments using the D2L Assignments tool for instructor review.
+Although students can't view each other's work using this method, instructors can pull submitted assignments from the Assignments folders and publish them in the course for all students to view if desired.

 - Submit assignments via e-mail.
 To help manage assignments and incoming e-mail, have students use specific e-mail subject lines and filenames.
 For example, in the subject line, put the course or assignment name/number.
 In the filename, put the student's name, assignment name and/or date.

 - Create an online assessment in D2L.
-With the exception of essay questions, online assignments are automatically graded in D2L.
-If a student misses an assignment, exceptions can be made for them.
+With the exception of essay questions, online assessments are automatically graded in D2L.
+If a student misses an assessment, exceptions can be made for them.

 - Give take-home exams.
 Instructors can distribute a take-home exam via their D2L course or through email.